 We all use WiFi on our Windows computers to access the Internet.
-But many a times, we run into different kind of issues pertaining to usage of WiFi.
+But many times, we run into different kind of issues about the usage of WiFi.
 We have already seen how to fix poor WiFi performance, limited WiFi networks, WLAN AutoConfig service not starting, etc. Today, we are sharing with you, the way to fix the issue of WiFi getting disconnected after you resume from Sleep mode.
-If you’re connected to a WiFi network and you move your system into sleep mode, after waking up, the system loose the WiFi network connectivity.
+If you’re connected to a WiFi network, and you move your system into sleep mode, after waking up, the system loses the WiFi network connectivity.

-In this scenario, after resuming from sleep, Windows 8 would show that WiFi connections are available but it doesn’t automatically reconnect or it doesn’t stays connected during sleep.
+In this scenario, after resuming from sleep, Windows would show that WiFi connections are available but it doesn’t automatically reconnect, or it doesn’t stay connected during sleep.
 This would affect your user experience, if you rely upon background processes running on your system like to downloading using Windows Store or Download Manager, etc. So if you’re getting frustrated with this problem, you can try these steps referenced from this wiki article:

 Using Device Manager